sardorboboshov/zoomcamp-project/README.md

 DBT is used to process the uploaded data and create the DWH in BigQuery from uploaded data.

+Airflow will trigger the DBT Cloud Job every month.
 ## Data Pipeline
 Current project uses Batch Streaming and Airflow used for orchestration.

 ## Transformations
+Transformations happens 2 times in the project:
+1. **Polars, Pandas**: Columns have inconsistent number of columns and names, so they neeed to be in 1 schema so table can be created from them without any problem
+2. **DBT Cloud**: DBT Cloud takes the data from staging tables and creates the table.
+Cloud job will build the models and push the created tables in prod dataset.

 ## Technologies
 1. **Cloud**: GCP